 Referral

+The date of the referral to an EI program is the date in which the program receives the referral.
 Referrals should be made by referral sources as soon as possible, but no later than seven (7) days after a child has been identified as potentially eligible for Early Intervention services.
 Early Intervention programs accept referrals from all sources.
-If the parent is not the referral source, parents should be informed prior to referral.
-If a parent has not been informed, the Early Intervention program will encourage the referral source to notify the parent.
+If a parent has not been informed of the referral, the Early Intervention program will encourage the referral source to notify the parent.
 A face-to-face or telephone response to the parent from the Early Intervention program is made within 14 calendar days following the initial referral.
 Attempts to contact a parent of a child referred are documented in the record.
 An infant or toddler may be re-referred at any time prior to his/her third birthday.

 Following referral, the Early Intervention program will begin pre-assessment planning.
 Pre-assessment planning is the opportunity to gather some information from parents, family, and other caregivers about the infant or toddler, and about the resources, priorities, and concerns of the family.
 This information is used to plan the assessment environment and logistics, which include determining who needs to be involved in the assessment based on the infant or toddler’s area of need, and the family’s preference concerning involvement in the assessment, so that the most accurate picture of the infant or toddler can be obtained during the assessment.
 If the child is found eligible for Early Intervention services, an IFSP meeting is convened.